The Grindelwald Conspiracy:

 Shall we all take another look at just what — until the release of HBP — we thought we knew for certain to have taken place, in connection with the wizarding world, in the year 1945?

-(And I was inclined to just forget about WWII.
-I was sure that date didn’t relate to WWII at all.
+(And by that time I was inclined to just forget about WWII.
+I was pretty sure that date didn’t relate to WWII at all.
 I was convinced that it related to young Tom Riddle.)